 But over time, the struggle for minds and wills was discounted and even ignored as we supported anybody who was the enemy of our enemy.
 There was a shift away from a foreign policy that could stand on its own.
 Foreign aid became a political weapon not a tool to engage people through capacity building and the development of prosperous societies but supporting governments as the struggle shifted from the people to state-against-state.
 The view from Washington was that our information activities no longer needed to assist foreign policy by promoting it and protecting it from the misinformation and distortions of our adversaries, but to change the subject or to sugar-coat unpopular activities.

-The vainglorious policies of the early Bush Administration reflected the utter failure to understand battleground dominated by our adversaries, primarily but not exclusively Al-Qaeda.
-Our inability to re-adapt to the struggle for minds and wills left open the field to more adversaries, some allied with Al-Qaeda and others not, some not even concerned with violence.
-The inability to grasp the importance of understanding the contested spaces and the impact of a lack of capacity and structure that made things as "simple" as trash trucks as effect weapons of counterinsurgency was best reflected in the 2004 presidential election when the mere suggestion that public opinion should be considered in the formulation of our foreign policy was viewed by some as surrendering sovereignty.
-America’s “public diplomacy” was until 2008 focused on changing the subject and hoping people would ignore today and focus on the future, both of which were unsurprising failures.
+The derogative view of public opinion in international politics was reflected in the 2004 presidential election the mere suggestion that public opinion should be considered in the formulation of our foreign policy was decried as surrendering sovereignty.
+America’s “public diplomacy” was, until at least 2008, focused on changing the subject and hoping people would ignore today and focus on the future, both of which were unsurprising failures.

 Today, we have an opportunity to reestablish public diplomacy as the tool of national security it must be.
 The promised sea-change in our foreign policy and the return of the United States to a position of global leadership will not come from deeds alone.
 What we say and what we do must be synchronized lest the gap between the two becomes exploited by our increasingly adroit adversaries even if what we do is right.